chesthurber/cheswebsite/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Ches Thurber is an Assistant Professor in the Department of Political Science at Northern Illinois University.
-His scholarship focuses on the spectrum of conflict dynamics in global politics, ranging from nonviolent protest to internationalized civil wars.
-His research has been published or is forthcoming in *International Studies Quarterly*, the *Journal of Global Security Studies*, *Conflict Management and Peace Science*, and elsewhere.
+Dr. Ches Thurber is a political scientist who studies global conflict, security, and contentious politics.
+His research has been published in *International Studies Quarterly*, the *Journal of Global Security Studies*, *Conflict Management and Peace Science*, and other journals.
+Dr. Thurber is currently an Assistant Professor in the Department of Political Science at Northern Illinois University.
 He previously held research appointments at the Chicago Project on Security and Terrorism at the University of Chicago and at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
 He received his Ph.D. from The Fletcher School of Law and Diplomacy at Tufts University and his B.A. from Middlebury College.

 Read more about me [here](bio/)